cheeriojs/cheerio/Readme.md

 });
 ```

-These parsing options are taken directly from htmlparser, therefore any options that can be used in htmlparser
-are valid in cheerio as well.
+These parsing options are taken directly from [htmlparser2](https://github.com/fb55/htmlparser2/wiki/Parser-options), therefore any options that can be used in `htmlparser2` are valid in cheerio as well.
 The default options are:

 ```js
 {